Educate. Inspire. Connect.

-- A "connection network" that draws people, services and knowledge together to address students' fundamental needs and thus ensure their readiness to succeed at HCC.
+- A student-ready environment with connections that draw people, services, and resources together to address students’ needs and ensure their success;

-- An affordable, relevant education provided by talented faculty and resulting in career and transfer opportunities that enable students to thrive.
+- An affordable, relevant education designed to ensure equitable student outcomes, resulting in career and transfer opportunities that enable all students to thrive;

-- An approach to educating the whole person that continuously meets students where they are – socially, financially, educationally and geographically – and engages them in real-world learning experiences.
+- An approach to educating the whole person that consistently meets students where they are and engages them in real-world learning experiences; and

-- A vibrant, connected college community that enriches the learning experience, delivers relentless encouragement, and builds life-long connections.
+- A vibrant, diverse, and inclusive college community that enriches the learning experience, delivers unwavering encouragement, and builds lifelong connections.

 Faculty and staff of Holyoke Community College commit to support this transformative experience through: